brendanreardon/nature-ppt-figure-templates/README.md

 - Export as editable, unflattened vector file.
 Acceptable file formats are: **.ai, .eps, .pdf, .ps, and .svg**.
 - All text should be in sans-serif typeface, preferably Helvetica or Arial.
 - Separate panels in multi-part figures should be labeled with 8-pt bold, upright (not italic) lowercase letters: a, b, c, etc.
+- Text size for all other text should be between **5 pt. - 7 pt.**.

 The initial submission guidelines includes information on other acceptable file formats:
 > Acceptable formats are: .ai, .eps, .pdf, .ps, .svg for fully editable vector-based art; layered .psd or .tif for editable layered art; .psd, .tif, .png or .jpg for bitmap images; .ppt if fully editable and without styling effects; ChemDraw (.cdx) for chemical structures.
 A guide to preparing final figures is available here: Figure style guide.